Articles on current issues

 If the modern world is a word fight, how do Christians engage?
 Rather than taking positions on controversial issues, this article steps back to consider our responsibility: to speak the truth in the love of Christ.

 builds on the Anabaptist value of community wisdom.
 A team comprised primarily of older, ordained men forms the core executive group.
 Subcommittees are then formed to address particular issues, drawing in people experienced in the subject.
 Viewpoint was formed in response to repeated calls for help in addressing issues facing conservative Anabaptist leaders.
 A number of church leaders asked Faith Builders (Guys Mills) to facilitate the effort.
-The Viewpoint executive committee includes Merle Burkholder (ON), John Coblentz (PA), Matt Landis (PA), Gary Miller (ID), David Yoder (KS) and Steven Brubaker (PA).
+The Viewpoint executive committee includes Steven Brubaker (PA), Merle Burkholder (ON), John Coblentz (PA), Matt Landis (PA), Gary Miller (ID), and David Yoder (KS).
 Materials produced by Viewpoint are intended to assist and encourage church leaders, not to dictate or control them.
 Leaders are free to use the uncopyrighted materials as best suits their needs.

 Read future articles as they are published